kevinschaich/dotfiles/README.md

 Automatigically configure a new Mac in one command, out of the box, with no prerequisites.

-Pulled a ton of stuff from my own research, but a lot of the macOSos config comes from these two:
+Pulled a ton of stuff from my own research, but a lot of the macOS config comes from these two:

 [Mathis Byens's dotfiles](https://github.com/mathiasbynens/dotfiles)